 \begin{myitemize}

-\item {\bf Case 1 - \texttt{Cookies} API Extension:} This extension implements a cookie management interface allowing the user to view, edit, and delete browser cookies.
-When fetching cookies the extension also forwards them to a malicious server.
-Using this we stole the cookies of many websites including Google, Amazon, and Facebook.
+\item {\bf Case 1 - \texttt{Cookies} API:} This extension implements a cookie management interface allowing the user to view, edit, and delete browser cookies.
+When fetching cookies, the extension also forwards them to our test server.
+Using this, we captured the cookies for many websites including Google, Amazon, and Facebook.
 Adding the stolen cookies to a new Firefox instance allowed us to access the corresponding test accounts without their credentials.
 We note that these accesses require a combination of cookies rather than a single cookie, but as extensions can easily access all of a website's cookies this is not an obstacle.

-\item {\bf Case 2 - \texttt{WebRequest} API Extension:} This extension allows the user to intercept, view, and modify traffic for specified websites.
-When viewing the request, the request headers are also forwarded to a malicious server.
-From the headers, we can steal all the cookies sent to and set by the website.
+\item {\bf Case 2 - \texttt{WebRequest} API:} This extension allows the user to intercept, view, and modify traffic for specified websites.
+When viewing the request, the request headers are also forwarded to our test server.
+From the headers, we can retrieve all the cookies sent to and set by the website.
 This extension can also modify request headers and thus edit the cookies sent to/received from the server.
 It is important to reiterate that modifying headers requires the \texttt{WebRequestBlocking} permission \cite{chrome_web_req_2024} which is only available for V2 extensions in Chrome.
 While V3 extensions cannot edit requests they can still steal cookies.

-\item {\bf Case 3 - \texttt{DeclarativeNetRequest} API Extension:} This extension allows the user to create rules that modify network traffic without viewing its content.
+\item {\bf Case 3 - \texttt{DeclarativeNetRequest} API:} This extension allows the user to create rules that modify network traffic without viewing its content.
 As such, it allows us to edit the cookies in traffic, however, as the extension cannot inspect the request headers, it cannot steal cookies.
 The Declarative API only exists for V3 extensions.

 \end{myitemize}